 Slot canyons are the epitome of the American Southwest whose rustic grandeur wouldn’t be the same without these intimate excursions into the arteries of the earth.
 Some are just narrow slivers of space between adjacent canyon walls or seemingly randomly flung boulders, but others are sleek sculptures polished by wind and water to a jewel-like sheen with soft curves that glow with vivid beauty when a sunray pierces the shadows.

 Slot canyons can be found in Capitol Reef, Escalante, the Grand Canyon, the San Rafael Swell, Lake Powell, the Paria River and Page, but Zion possesses one of the areas richest treasure troves for intrepid explorers willing to match their wits, their legs and their fingers against Mother Nature.
+The most famous of Zion’s slot canyons is The Narrows.
 There are slot canyons for everyone, dry hikes through sandy washes as well as scrambles up rivers and over cliffs.

 Mineral Gulch lies just outside park boundaries, but it’s water flows into the Virgin River.
 The secluded canyon has a number of narrow passageways along a rough, 3-hour trail that includes a dry scramble.
 Most hikers include an overnight stay to truly enjoy the canyon.